Vortex-Deskware/WebSoftPy/README.md

 ---
 # Usage

-- 1 run the app ```python Pymake.py```
+-1 Run Pymake ```python Pymake.py```
-- 2 type in name, then the link to the website you want to convert into an app
+-2 Enter the app name and the URL of the website you want to convert to a Web Application.
-- 3 it will ask to build the executable, type Y
+-3 When prompted to build the executable, type Y (if you want to get a .exe file).
-- 4 click the ```webapps``` folder in your build directory
+-4 Navigate to the `webapps` folder inside your build directory to access your freshly built app.

   ---

-  your filetree should look like this
+  Your filetree should look like this

   | buildfolder |

    -> webapps

-  in the webapps folder you have your exe, and a py file (which contains the source code)
+  In the "webapps" folder you have your exe, and a py file (which contains the source code) upon script generation.

+## Notes from devs:

+-**Be aware that Pymake is by no means perfect, but it will improve.
+We are struggling with getting all the sites to display properly, but most of them are already "usable"** (for the _most part_ at least).
+-Hopefully it works for you!